Cubikil/docs/SiteLocation.markdown

 ---
 layout: page
 title: Sites & Locations
-description: A quick breakdown of how to manage your sites or locations.
+description: A breakdown of how to manage your sites and locations
 permalink: /site-location/
 ---

 <h2 class="mb-3 fs-2">Site Overview</h2>

-<p class="lead">Sites and locations are meant for facilities with multiple physical locations.
+<p class="lead">Sites & Locations are meant for facilities with multiple physical locations.
 With Cubikil you can manage multiple locations all under one company.
-It’s important to note that there’s a distinct difference between Company’s and Sites.</p>
+It’s important to note that there’s a distinct difference between Companies and Sites</p>

-<p class="lead">Company’s are used when you have storage multiple storage facilities with different company names, directors, managers and owners.
-Whereas sites are used when your company owns multiple locations.
-For example: ABC Storage Washington, ABC Storage New York and ABC Storage New Mexico would use one company with multiple sites. </p>
+<p class="lead">Companies are used when you have multiple storage facilities with different company names, directors, managers, and owners.
+For example, ABC Storage Toronto, Epic Storage Knoxville and PRD Self Storage would all use separate company profiles within the Cubikil System. </p>

-<p class="lead">ABC Storage Toronto, Epic Storage Knoxville and PRD Self Storage would use separate company profiles within the Cubikil System. </p>
+<p class="lead">Sites are used when your company owns multiple locations.
+For example, ABC Storage Washington, ABC Storage New York and ABC Storage New Mexico would all be under one company profile with multiple sites.</p>

-<p class="lead mb-4">Below is an example of a storage facility that has one site added to the Cubikil system.
-There are not limits to how many sites you can add. </p>
+<p class="lead mb-4">Below is an example of a storage facility that has one site added to their Cubikil.
+There are no limits to how many sites you can add.</p>

 <img src="https://assets.cubikil.com/frontend/documentation/sites-locations.jpeg" class="img-fluid rounded-3 shadow-sm mb-4" />